Efficient sequential Bayesian inference for state-space epidemic models using ensemble data assimilation: Discussion and limitations

 \section{Discussion and limitations}

 In this work, we investigated sequential Bayesian inference for latent states and parameters in compartmental models observed through incidence data.
 We proposed the eSMC$^2$, an extension of the SMC$^2$ framework that replaces the particle filter with an EnKF-derived likelihood, enabling computationally efficient sequential updates of both latent epidemic trajectories and model parameters.
-This approach builds on the eMCMC method of \citet{drovandi2022ensemble} but extends it to a fully sequential setting, allowing time-resolved inference in dynamic epidemic systems.
+This approach builds on the eMCMC method of \cite{drovandi2022ensemble} but extends it to a fully sequential setting, allowing time-resolved inference in dynamic epidemic systems.
 By leveraging the ensemble approximation of the likelihood, eSMC$^2$ reduces the computational burden while retaining the ability to capture nonlinear state evolution.
+Within the broader landscape of Bayesian calibration approaches, including likelihood-free methods such as ABC \citep{li2025advances}, eSMC$^2$ represents a complementary strategy.
+Likelihood-free approaches are particularly useful when the likelihood is intractable or prohibitively expensive to evaluate.
+In contrast, eSMC$^2$ relies on an explicit state-space formulation and an approximated likelihood, enabling principled sequential updating of both latent states and parameters as new data arrive.
+Consequently, eSMC$^2$ is especially suited to time-series epidemic models where inference is performed sequentially, whereas likelihood-free methods may be preferable for models that do not admit a tractable state-space representation.